pyrustic/pyrustic/README.md

 - and more...

 #### Example of code - A simple Hello Friend demo - main.py
-Note: this is generated by `Pyrustic` when you issue the command `kstart`.
+Note: this is generated by `Pyrustic` when you issue the command `init`.

 <details>
     <summary>Click to expand (or collapse)</summary>